numpy/numpy/doc/source/user/basics.rec.rst

 attribute instead of only by index.
 Record arrays use a special datatype, :class:`numpy.record`, that allows field access by attribute on the structured scalars obtained from the array.
-The :mod:`numpy.rec` module provides functions for creating recarrays from various objects.
+The ``numpy.rec`` module provides functions for creating recarrays from various objects.
 Additional helper functions for creating and manipulating structured arrays can be found in :mod:`numpy.lib.recfunctions`.